 Like many drawings within this sketchbook, the composition has been executed over a washed grey background, although in this instance the artist has also worked up the design with further washes of watercolour and gouache applied in loose wet sweeps across the page.
-The subtle infusion of white and yellow light within a grey and blue sky led Finberg to title the study as Evening on the Campagna, although the colouring could equally represent an early morning scene.
-There is no evidence of under drawing and despite the naturalistic character of the watercolour it is likely that Turner painted it from memory or imagination.
-Butlin and Joll have drawn comparison between this study and an undated lay-in for a landscape or seascape composition in oil (see Tate, N05523).1
+Some energetic manipulation of the paint in the foreground provides a textural suggestion of foliage.
+There is no evidence of under-drawing and it is likely that Turner created the study from memory or imagination.

 Blank except for traces of watercolour; inscribed by an unknown hand(s) in pencil ‘clxxxix.56’ bottom right and ‘56?’ bottom left, ascending left-hand edge.